fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 ## A better direction

-The approach may be justified once some of the important issues are addressed.
-Other than the mentioned problems, a lot of other factors need to pitch in to improve and make the platform more a feasible good product ro be sold.
-There might exist better, more effecient solutions to the above problems.
-Two of them may have these similar approaches:
+There might exist better, more effecient solutions to the above problems but two of them may have these similar approaches:

 1. **Introduce a public blockchain** This solves the problem of spending money on validating transactions.
 Miners can validate transactions and the government/ bank can verify the transactions.
 This would be a huge bump in security, transparency and cost efficiency.